ChrisAdkin8/terraform-gcp-nomad/README.md

 # Terraform GCP Nomad

-Deploy a production-ready [HashiCorp Nomad](https://www.nomadproject.io/) and [Consul](https://www.consul.io/) cluster on Google Cloud Platform (GCP) using Packer and Terraform.
+Deploy a [HashiCorp Nomad](https://www.nomadproject.io/) and [Consul](https://www.consul.io/) cluster on Google Cloud Platform (GCP) using Packer and Terraform.

+## Disclaimer

+This repo is designed for demostration purposes only, as such it has not been created for production purposes in terms of:

+- security hardening
+- performance
+- scalability
+- high availability

 This project follows HashiCorp's [Production Reference Architecture](https://developer.hashicorp.com/nomad/tutorials/enterprise/production-reference-architecture-vm-with-consul) for deploying Nomad with Consul on virtual machines.